BNdungu/HC-05/README.md

 1. Download or clone this repository to your local machine.
 2. Open the included `.ino` file in the Arduino IDE.
 3. Ensure that the correct board and port are selected in the Arduino IDE.
-4. Compile and upload the code to your Arduino board.
+4. Compile and upload the code to your Microcontroller board.

 ### Using AT Commands